 She cries in the car park.
 It is her last dog show and she really, truly expected to win.

 It is winter and Callie trails her to school like a pale shadow.
 The woods are out of bounds after someone died there, buried in a heap of snow, so she follows the road, the car lights amber and red against the dark.
 She practises their hand movements.
 Flicking her wrist, Stay.
-Moving her hand, Go.
+Moving her hand in a shooing motion, Go.
 She is distracted by something.
 She can never remember what.
 A squirrel or a hunk of snow falling from a branch.
 She puts her hand up instinctively, and Callie follows her order by running into the road.

-The roads out of the arena car park come immediately to the countryside, where the roads are dark and winding.
-Cath sees dark shapes at the edges of the road but cannot make out what they are.
+The routes out of the arena car park lead immediately to the countryside, where the paths are dark and winding.
+She sees dark shapes at the edges of the road but cannot make out what they are.

 The man with blood on his hands asks her angrily if the dog is hers.
 She looks down as Callie’s eyes roll in her head, as something dark grows over the pit of her stomach.

 No, she says.
-I’ve never seen her before.
+I’ve never seen it before.

-She and her mother played a game at dog shows.
-They asked a handler for every breed what their dog’s temperament was like.
-They got a point every time the handler said ‘loyal’, ‘intelligent’, or ‘characterful’.
-They got ten points if the handler said ‘loves everything and everyone’.
-They would end up with so many points each that the game became boring.
-The game became to find a single owner who didn’t say any of those things.
+She and her mother play a game at dog shows.
+They ask a handler for every breed how they would describe their dog’s temperament.
+They get a point every time the handler says ‘loyal’, ‘intelligent’, or ‘characterful’.
+They get ten points if the handler says ‘loves everything and everyone’.
+They end up with so many points each that the game becomes boring.
+The game becomes to find a single owner who doesn’t say any of those things.

 The last time she sees it is in the motorway service station, when she is deciding between a strawberry and a chocolate milkshake.
 The white Pekingese shuffles out of the toilets with its owner.
 The owner is a kind-looking young man, a teenager with red spots covering his chin and a lot of hair gel.
 He carries a brown paper bag with grease staining the bottom.
 She waves to him, points to Marie and then to his own dog.
 He smiles awkwardly at her.

-She follows him into the car park, thinking that she should strike up a conversation.
-She remembers being that young, attending the dog shows, the youngest person competing by half a century.
+She follows him into the car park.
+She wants to ask who the breeder is, whether there were other white Pekingese in the litter.
+Part of her thinks she can offer advice, too.
+She remembers being that age, attending the dog shows, the youngest person competing by decades.

 He looks over his shoulder, spots her and speeds up.
 She realises she is speeding up too, her walk becoming a rigid trot.
-His dog turns towards her, sees Marie and pulls him backwards, but he carries on walking.
-He pulls his car boot open, bundles the dog inside and walks over to the passenger seat.
+His dog sees Marie and jerks him backwards, but he carries on moving.
+He pulls open his car boot, bundles the dog inside and walks over to the passenger seat.